Bright Tots - Information on child development - Autism information. Dyslexia - Information on dyslexia - What is Dyslexia?

 A child will become aware of movement, sound, taste, smell and sight, and connect these senses with memory and

 comprehension.
-It is combining these senses and developing an awareness of the world that will allow the child to learn
+It is combining these senses and developing an awareness of the world that will allow the child to learn and

-and eventually to read and write.
+eventually to read and write.

-Some dyslexic children have behavior problems; these usually improve when the right kind of teaching for reading,
+Some dyslexic children have behavior problems; these usually improve when the right kind of teaching for reading, writing,

-obvious cases, or where there are similar problems in other members of the family.
+where there are similar problems in other members of the family.

 Some traits you may observe at an early age are: